ToKraTheSecond/LunchMenuChecker/README.md

 Add your Glip webhook links to gliplinks.txt

-Type of conversation (test/team) and restaurant is selected by input parameteres during script call.
+Type of conversation (test/team) and restaurant is selected by two input parameteres during script call.

+First argument is for conversation selection.

 Test:
 ```